Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Order of Complexity of the HOSKY Algorithm

-This section deals with the order of complexity of the HS algorithm, i.e., how many number of operations needed to achieve the $\epsilon$-precision that is defined in Definition \ref{def: epsilon precision}.
-Since our HS algorithm involves two layers of iterations --- one is for the shrinkage of $t$ (we call it an \textit{outer-loop}), and the other is the AGD optimization (we call it the \textit{inner-loop})--- the order of complexity is mainly effected by: (i) the number of inner-iterations, (ii) the number of outer-iterations, (iii) the number of operations in each inner-iteration.
-To solve these components respectively, we discuss (i) in Section \ref{sec: number of inner-iteration}, and (ii) in Section \ref{sec: number of outer-iteration}.
-And because (iii) is very similar to that in Algorithm \ref{alg: ISTA}, Algorithm \ref{alg: FISTA}, Algorithm \ref{alg: CD}, and Algorithm \ref{alg: SL}, we will not discuss it separately in a section and will only discuss it briefly in Section \ref{sec: theo for order of complexity of ours}.
+This section discusses the order of computational complexity of the proposed HOSKY algorithm.
+Recall that the order of computational complexity is defined as the number of numerical operations needed to achieve the warm-up precision $\epsilon_w$ in \eqref{equ: F precision}, and always comes in a big $O(\cdot)$ notation.
+Because our proposed HOSKY algorithm involves two layers of loops, the order of computational complexity is in the order of the product of (i) the number of inner-loops, (ii) the number of numerical operations in each inner-loop, (iii) the number of outer-loops.
+In the remainder of this section, we will discuss (i), (ii), and (iii), respectively.